sassoftware/dm-flow/README.md

 # SAS Enterprise Miner Data Mining Examples

+**Archived project: This project is no longer under active development and was archived on 2024-07-22.**

 ## Overview
 This repository contains example diagrams and materials for using SAS Enterprise Miner to perform data mining.